akshupande/Identification-Of-Species-Of-Medicinal-Leaves/README.md

 **Overall Functionality:**

 Users can upload an image of a medicinal leaf, and the pre-trained model predicts the leaf species along with a confidence score.
 The results are displayed conveniently within the Streamlit app.

-**Note:**

-This document describes the core functionalities.
-Additional details about the pre-trained model, specific image pre-processing techniques, and visualization aspects (if applicable) can be included based on your project's specifics.